What is color?

-Color is all in the mind.
+Color is all in the mind

 All light rays contain color.
 Light is made of electromagnetic waves.
 Different colors have different wavelengths, which is the distance between corresponding parts of two of the waves.
 The longest wavelength of light that humans can see is red.
 The shortest is violet.
 Ultraviolet has an even shorter wavelength, but humans cannot see it.
 Some birds and bees can see ultraviolet light.
-Infrared has a longer wavelength than red light, and humans can’t see this light but can feel the heat infrared generates.
+Infrared has a longer wavelength than red light, and humans can’t see this light but can feel the heating infrared generates.

-Color is just a perception.
+Color is just a perception

 From the standpoint of physics, our perceptions are inherently false.
 What we see as a cell phone or a tiger are really just clouds of tiny particles held together by powerful electrical forces.
 But in spite of our disconnect from the true nature of reality, our perceptions are probably the most important condition of being alive.
 The magic of perception is that each person creates his or her own meaning through perception.
 And although our perception is personal, underlying much of it is a common thread that runs throughout humanity, and may also extend to other animals, as well.

 Take the color red.
 Unless you are color blind, the wavelengths of light that correspond to what we perceive as red will produce similar effects on people.
 The power of red also extends to the realm of sexual attraction.
-So, our perceptions of red are more than a conscious acknowledgement of a color found on tomatoes or roses or blood.
+So, our perceptions of red are more than a conscious acknowledgment of a color found on tomatoes or roses or blood.
 There’s a subtle—often unconscious—act of creation that occurs every time red flashes before our eyes.

 Color psychology is the study of hues as a determinant of human behavior.
 It influences perceptions that are not obvious, such as the taste of food.
 It can also enhance the effectiveness of placebos.
 For example, red or orange pills are generally used as stimulants.
 It can indeed influence a person; however, it is important to remember that these effects differ between people.
 Factors such as gender, age, and culture can influence how an individual perceives color.